Japanese firms, ADNOC to explore feasibility of ammonia production in UAE

-TOKYO, July 8 (Reuters) - Japan's Inpex Corp (1605.T), JERA, and Japan Oil, Gas and Metals National Corp (JOGMEC) said on Thursday they had agreed with Abu Dhabi National Oil Company (ADNOC) to explore the feasibility of producing ammonia in the United Arab Emirates (UAE).
+TOKYO (Reuters) - Japan’s Inpex Corp, JERA, and Japan Oil, Gas and Metals National Corp (JOGMEC) said on Thursday they had agreed with Abu Dhabi National Oil Company (ADNOC) to explore the feasibility of producing ammonia in the United Arab Emirates (UAE).

 Inpex, Japan’s biggest oil and gas company, JERA, Japan’s biggest power generator, and state-run JOGMEC will work with ADNOC to study the commercial potential of producing and transporting ammonia to Japan, they said in a statement.